kaianuar/mcp-server-guide/mcp_server_guide.md

 Currently, the TypeScript SDK's type definitions (`ReadResourceTemplateCallback`) do not seem to automatically infer the types of parameters defined in the `ResourceTemplate` (e.g., `{name}`) into the second argument (`variables`).
 This means a signature like `async (uri, { name }) => { ... }` will likely cause a TypeScript error.

 The recommended workaround is to type the second argument as `any` and manually extract/validate the parameters within the handler function. **Be cautious when accessing properties on `handlerArgs: any`**, as they lack compile-time checks.
 Consider adding runtime checks or type guards if necessary for robustness.

+**Note on Resource Handler Return Types (TypeScript):**

+Due to potential type mismatches encountered with `@modelcontextprotocol/sdk@1.8.0`, the return type for resource handlers in the example (`hello-resource` and the `greetingHandler` template) has been temporarily set to `Promise<any>`.
+This bypasses strict TypeScript checking to allow the server to run correctly.
+This should ideally be revisited if clearer type definitions or examples become available for this SDK version.

 ```typescript
 // examples/typescript-minimal/src/server.ts